• Skip to main content

 Step 3

 Place the cover on the pot and set the timer to 5 minutes on high pressure (use the pressure cook setting).
-It will take the Instant Pot around 6 minutes to build up pressure before it begins cooking.
+It will take the IP around 6 minutes to build up pressure before it begins cooking.

 Step 4

-• Starting with frozen shrimp works just great for this recipe!
+• I like to use fresh shrimp, but starting with frozen shrimp works just great for this recipe!
 Thaw the shrimp first by placing the unopened bag into a sink or bowl filled with hot water.
 This takes 20-30 minutes.

 • The red pepper flakes in the recipe creates just a perfect bit of spice.
 For a spicier meal, add extra!
-Yum!
-For a mild meal, omit the red pepper flakes altogether.
+For a mild scampi, omit the red pepper flakes altogether.

 What To Serve With Shrimp Scampi

-Shrimps Scampi is a great, filling dinner option on its, but if you’re looking for a side dish to serve alongside it, consider these yummy options:
+Shrimp scampi is a great, filling dinner option on its own, but if you’re looking for a side dish to serve alongside it, consider these yummy options:

 • A delicious chopped salad!